sillsdev/wesay/README.md

 as a command line argument to TestBuild.bat or TestBuild.sh.
 The result would then appear in $wesay/output/Debug.

+On Windows, if you are using Visual Studio instead of running the first build on the command line, you need to unzip lib/Release/Mercurial.zip in each of the output folders.

+On Linux, if you are using Monodevelop instead of running the first build on the command line, you need to unzip lib/common/Mercurial-i686.zip or lib/common/Mercurial-x86_64.zip in each of the output folders.

-6. USING MONODEVELOP ON LINUX
+### USING MONODEVELOP ON LINUX

-In Windows, WeSay can be debugged using Visual Studio 2010, and probably Visual Studio Express 2010.
+In Windows, WeSay can be debugged using Visual Studio Community 2015.
 For Linux, debugging requires using MonoDevelop, the standard Mono IDE.
 You have a choice of using the standard MonoDevelop that comes with the system, which for Ubuntu/Precise was version 2.8, or using a newer version installed into /opt.
-The newer version can be installed as
+The newer version can be installed as follows:
-follows:

 	sudo add-apt-repository ppa:ermshiperete/monodevelop
 	sudo apt-get update